douglasdavis/ddavis.io/content/blog/dask-awkward-optimization.md

 [ROOT](https://rot.cern).
 Parquet support is built in to dask-awkward, while ROOT support is provided by the [uproot](https://github.com/scikit-hep/uproot5) project and the `uproot.dask` interface.
 We still have some work to do.
-First on our todo list is to add support for optimizing JSON reads by determining necessary columns to generate a proper JSON Schema that allows Awkward-Array's JSON reader to skip whole parts of line delimited JSON files.
+We've been working through some edge cases where the optimization has been too greedy.
+Also, an item on our to-do list is to add support for optimizing reading JSON data.
+This will use the discovered necessary columns to generate a JSON Schema that allows Awkward-Array's JSON reader to skip whole parts of line delimited JSON files.

 This was few months long team effort, and I'd like to thank [Jim Pivarski](https://github.com/jpivarski) and [Angus